outdreamer/build-a-cure/docs/tasks/function_to_do.md

         - standard market opportunities (profit, deal, exit, cooperation)
         - war market opportunities (attack/risk/chaos opportunities, like alignments/equivalents/efficiencies such as when neighboring countries are both having elections or when two companies combined could take on a bigger competitor)
         - tech opportunities (when a tool can be built with adjacent resources, when overlapping products can be integrated, when a product can be distorted in a valuable way)
+        - govt overthrow opportunity
+          - tell oppressed people when they have escape opportunities, when police are nearby, when they can afford safe passage out (project on clouds if they dont have phones)

   - uncertainty questions
     - 'what is the metadata (potential energy, variance/risk/randomness/uncertainty reduction potential) of this information'